 - Misconfiguration of Default Gateway on the source PC (yours)

 The point is that if you can’t reach a host, it’s mainly because there’s no route from the local device (yours) to the remote one (host).
-Either that or something blocks your attempts of connecting to the hosts.
+Either that or something blocks your attempts to connect to the hosts.

-Nevertheless, your pings never make it to their destination, and still, there’s no reported packet loss.
+Nevertheless, your pings never reach their destination, and still, there’s no reported packet loss.

 Destination host unreachable but no packet loss

-Ping and packet loss are somewhat tied, but they’re entirely different things.
-For once, ping tests the reachability of certain devices (hosts), whereas packet loss the percentage of packets that didn’t make it to destination.
+Ping and packet loss are somewhat tied, but they’re entirely different.
+For once, ping tests the reachability of certain devices (hosts), whereas packet loss is the percentage of packets that didn’t reach the destination.

 So why there’s no packet loss even though the ping destination host is unreachable?
-The answer is quite simple, actually.
+The answer is quite simple.
 If there’s no route from the local system (yours), then the packets you sent were never placed on the route.

-Therefore, the requests will always have a 0% packet loss, since nothing was sent, to begin with.
+Therefore, the requests will always have a 0% packet loss since nothing was sent.
 Trivia fact: on most Linux systems, pinging reports 100% packet loss.